quii/go-specs-greet/README.md

 }
 ```

-Update the creation of the driver to pass in a client.
+In our test in `cmd/httpserver/greeter_server_test.go`, update the creation of the driver to pass in a client.

 ```go
 client := http.Client{